 Present both financial and non financial benefits of the proposal for your organization, as well as any potential and actual limitations.

 Identify potential solutions (CMSs or digital experience platforms) to your challenges.
 Provide substantial details for your stakeholders with a range of possible options.

 List what stakeholders and processes will be impacted by the solution, as well as detailing side-effects.

-Clarify project ownership, project leadership and management, as well as budget, oversight process, and reporting.
+Clarify project ownership, leadership, and management, as well as budget, oversight process, and reporting.

 Outline the forecasted costs and benefits, both total and spend profile over time—together with ROI and NPV.

-A more in-depth consideration of risks and limitations, where you can summarise all significant risks and opportunities, and how they will be managed.
+A more in-depth consideration of risks and limitations, where you can summarize all significant risks and opportunities, and how they will be managed.

 There's much more to a business case.
 Read all about it and tick the relevant boxes in our freely available PDF.